killicus1103/Upvote-Downvote-Bot/README.md

 }
  ```

- to generate a token, contact me.
+ to generate a token, go to https://discordapp.com/developers/ , sign in, click **Create App**

+ next click on the bot page of the app, and click **Add Bot**

+ after creating a bot, it should show 'Token' below the username, and you can click copy.